 We have the power to meet our children’s deepest felt needs with purpose and intention.
 When these needs go unmet for long periods in a growing child, it leaves a deep hole that they desperately look to fill with something or someone else.

 If you read this list and feel that you’ve been missing one or a few needs, please don’t feel discouraged, judged, or condemned.
-Just take intentional action to reconnect in that area.
+Just take intentional action to reconnect with your kids in that area.
 The wonderful thing about children is their resiliency and their ability to forgive without question.

 We need to get it out there and talk about it.
 Not so we can be finger-pointers and parent shamers, but to shine a light on what’s lacking in this world.
 And how we as moms can make such a huge difference in this world through the gift and privilege of motherhood.

 When we raise happy, resilient, and kind adults… we’ve made a tremendous impact in this world!
 And that’s what this list is all about.